paulwrubel/stroll/README.md

 > As you count your steps, you think it might be useful to separate your steps in some way.
 After all, the steps you took before this last waypoint aren't *really* the same steps as those you took after.
 Something about them just... *feels* different.
 You flip to another page and restart your count, while wondering what it all means.

+You note down steps in pages in your notebook, allowing you to reference them later!
+You start your stroll with your notebook flipped to page `0` always, which always begins with value `0`.
+Pages `1`-`9` may contain a value at the start of the program, and are not guaranteed to be `0` (see [prepared notes](#prepared-notes) for more details).
+#### Flipping Pages

+You can flip forward and backwards between pages using `F` and `B`.
+There are no bounds to your notebook, since if you run out of pages in one you just grab another, automatically and seamlessly!

+#### Referencing Pages

-You can flip to another page in your notebook by simply referencing that page at a point, such as `0`, `1`, `2`, ..., `9`.
-There are exactly 10 pages in your notebook, `0`-`9`.
-It's not a very thick notebook.
+You can also choose to flip to some specific pages in your notebook by simply referencing one of those pages, using `0`, `1`, `2`, ..., `9`.
+There are exactly 10 directly referencable pages in your notebook, `0`-`9` (these are the ones with page numbers printed on them).

+#### Examples

 The following stroll demonstrates counting to 3 in page `0`, which we start our stroll on, and then counting to -3 on page `1`, before ending our stroll:
 ```